-51 Most Colorful Palm Trees in the World
+51 of the Most Colorful Palm Trees in the World

 Picture a palm tree on a white sandy beach.
 Palm trees offer a burst of bright green to beach landscapes, but many also have brilliantly colored fruits and flowers!
 Of the hundreds of species of palms, we’ve assembled some of the brightest.

-Here’s our list of the most colorful palm trees in the world:
+Here’s our list of the world’s most colorful palm trees:

 1. Date Palm